evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

   This is a program that can take a .obj file and convert it to a format that can be run inside `volInt.c`

 ### volInt.c
-  Created by Brian Mirtich, and can be found at:
+  Created by Brian Mirtich and can be found at:

     https://github.com/OpenFOAM/OpenFOAM-2.1.x/blob/master/src/meshTools/momentOfInertia/volumeIntegration/volInt.c